-There is a risk that damage to the Company's reputation will impair its ability to attract new customers, retain existing customers, attract and retain relevant competence and skills, maintain relationships with third parties, maintain trust from regulators and other authorities and obtain funding and, therefore, will have an adverse effect on the Company's business, financial condition and results of operations.
+Reputational risk can be substantially damaging to the Company's operations since the Company is a wellestablished brand, and if such risk materialises to such an extent that existing and potential customers chose competitors of the Company, it would materially adversely affect the Company's ability to generate net sales and growth, which in turn would adversely affect its results of operations and financial condition of the Company.
+There is further a risk that damage to the Company's reputation will impair its ability to attract and retain relevant competence and skills, maintain relationships with third parties, maintain trust from regulators and other authorities and obtain funding and, therefore, will have an adverse effect on the Company's business, financial condition and results of operations.
+The degree to which reputational risks may affect the Company is uncertain and present a significant risk to the Company's business and results of operations.